2025 State Policy Priorities

 • $80 for families of 6 or more

-While the program has been a tremendous success, to date it has only been authorized through the state budget.
-This fiscal year, the Campaign for HIP funding was able to secure an additional $12 million in the state budget, however in order to ensure residents are able to receive consistent access to healthy fruits and vegetables; the campaign is lobby for An Act Relative to an Agricultural Healthy Incentives Program (H.150/S.85) would create a permanent program to ensure the program’s long-term sustainability.
+In order to ensure residents are able to receive consistent access to healthy fruits and vegetables every year, anti-hunger advocates are lobbying to support An Act Relative to an Agricultural Healthy Incentives Program (H.150/S.85), which would create a permanent program to ensure the program’s long-term sustainability.
 Project Bread has joined the Campaign for HIP Funding Coalition to advocate for this essential program’s permanency.

 About the bill